 Best for those who want to finish fast and sweat hard.

-• Warm-up: 5 minutes walking.
+- Warm-up: 5 minutes of walking.

-• Repeat: Do this cycle 10 to 15 times.
+- Repeat: Complete this cycle 10 to 15 times.

-• Cooldown: 5 minutes slow walking.
+- Cooldown: 5 minutes of slow walking.

-The Science: Can You Target Belly Fat?
+The Science: Can You Actually Target Belly Fat?

-Before you commit to an hour a day, it is crucial to understand one rule of physiology: Spot reduction is impossible.
+Before you commit to an hour a day, it is crucial to understand one hard rule of physiology: Spot reduction is impossible.

 You cannot command your body to burn fat specifically from your belly by walking on a treadmill.
 When you exercise, your body mobilizes energy from your entire system.
 However, visceral fat (the dangerous deep fat surrounding your organs) is often the first to go when you enter a consistent calorie deficit.